Case Study: Network Audit Paves the Way for an Enhanced Collaboration Solution

 For years, the school district and the police department had enjoyed a Cisco Unified Communications Solution, but the hardware and software had reached end-of-life.
 An upgrade was needed, but it came with 2 new challenges: move 1 of its 3 servers supporting the UC solution to another data center and replace its call agent desktop software.
 Desktop software aside, changes to, or migrations of, data centers are large, complex endeavors.
 Expertise is required.
 Experience is needed.
 Netsync has the answers.

-The SLED technology leader for over 15 years
+The SLED Technology Leader for More Than 15 years

 For over 15 years, Netsync has grown to become of the leading IT solutions providers for school districts large and small.
 For this reason—and dozens of others—the school district turned to Netsync, which they’d relied on countless times over the years.
 Netsync has successfully deployed several IT solutions for them that helped ensure students and administrators are provided with the latest cutting-edge technologies that work to deliver the best education possible to the district’s 80,000 students.